Ila-bura/mewmes/README.md

 <img src="readme/owner_edit_comment.png" >
 </details>

-Single meme page, when the user is logged in and the owner of the meme.
+**Single meme page, when the user is logged in and the owner of the meme**

-- If a user is the creator of the meme, three vertical dots are displayed on the side of the meme image: when clicked, users can edit or delete their meme.
+- If a user is the owner of the meme, three vertical dots are displayed on the side of the meme image: when clicked, users can edit or delete their meme.

 <details><summary>Logged In Owner Meme Page</summary>
 <img src="readme/owner_meme_page.png" >